 The TWIN indicator is equal to 1 if the nth birth is a multiple birth, and equal to 0 if the nth birth is a singleton.
 We restrict the sample to families with at least n births and study the outcomes of children born before the nth birth.
 In practice, we estimate the specification for values of n between 2 and 4.
 By restricting the sample to families with at least n births, we make sure that, on average, preferences over family size are the same in the families with twins at the nth birth and those with singleton births.
-Also, by restricting the sample to children born before birth n, we avoid selection problems that arise because families who choose to have another child after a singleton birth.
+Also, by restricting the sample to children born before birth n, we avoid selection problems that arise because families who choose to have another child after a twin birth may differ from families who choose to have another child after a singleton birth.